|Nutritional Guidelines (per serving)|

 Serve the kielbasa, pineapple, and vegetables with hot boiled rice.
 Add a side of Asian slaw for a fabulous dinner.

-Place a sieve or colander over a bowl and drain the sausage, reserving the juice.
+Place a sieve or colander over a bowl and drain the pineapple, reserving the juice.

 Put the pineapple chunks in the slow cooker and set the juice aside.

 Peel the onion and cut it into quarters.
 Cut the onion quarters crosswise into 1/4-inch slices.

 Add the kielbasa pieces to the slow cooker along with the onion and bell pepper.

 To the bowl with the reserved juice, add the cornstarch and stir the mixture until smooth.
 Add the vinegar, soy sauce, and brown sugar; stir to blend.